algosup/2024-2025-project-2-serious-game-team-1/documents/technical_specifications.md

 ### GDScript:

 GDScript is a high-level, object-oriented programming language designed for Godot.
 It uses a syntax based on indentation, similar to languages such as Python.
-Its purpose is to be optimised and tightly integrated with Godot Engine, allowing great flexibility for content creation and integration.
+Its purpose is to be optimized and tightly integrated with Godot Engine, allowing great flexibility for content creation and integration.

 GDScript is entirely independent of Python and is not based on it.